Skip to main content

 • Bucket holds tokens that refill at a constant rate

-• Most popular choice for production APIs in 2026.
+• Most popular choice for production APIs; used by AWS API Gateway and Stripe.

 Sliding Window Log